Halimaw: Halimaw sa Banga

 In an archaeological excavation.
-An expensive ‘banga’ jar is illegally bought by a lawyer named Margarita (Liza Lorena).
-Unbeknownst to her, the jar is home by an evil spirit who was burnt alive and crucified.
-On the night of her sister Regina's wake, her mother (Mary Walter), nephews; Toni (Lotlot de Leon) and Marlyn are in attendance.
-Toni is Regina's daughter.
-Margarita's mother asks her where Abe; her husband who also happens to be her sister's survived husband, is and he might be fooling around.
+An expensive jar (banga), is illegally bought by a lawyer named Margarita.
+Unbeknownst to her, the jar is home to an evil spirit who was burnt alive and crucified.
+On the night of her sister Regina's wake, her mother and nephews Toni, who is Regina's daughter, and Marlyn are in attendance.
+Margarita's mother asks her for the whereabouts of her husband Abe.
 While some of the visitor's kids are playing hide and seek, a boy hides inside the jar and gets consumed by the monster.
-The same night, Abe (Mario O’Hara) comes home to Margarita but declines him for being absent and flaky.
-Marital issues rise in the next days.
-When Pabling, a house crew witnesses the monster's hand coming out, he alerts the whole household, but nobody believes him.
-He tried to break the jar later but gets consumed by the monster.
-Each consumption of the monster frees herself from the pins that has been hindering her.
+Margarita and Abe begin arguing about their marriage.
+When Pabling, a house crew, witnesses the monster's hand coming out, he alerts the whole household, but nobody believes him.
+He tries to break the jar later but gets consumed by the monster.
+Each consumption of the monster frees herself from the pins that has been hindering it.
 Marlyn moves in with Toni and Margarita while Margarita hires a private investigator and catches photos of Abe cheating, she orders the investigator to get to know the girl more.
-One night, Toni lets Marlyn's suitor, Jericho (Romnick Sarmienta) inside the house to talk to Marlyn.
-But while hiding, Jericho gets snatched by the monster, Marlyn is also missing.
+One night, Toni lets Marlyn's suitor, Jericho, inside the house to talk to Marlyn.
+But while hiding, Jericho gets snatched by the monster, Marlyn also goes missing.